Guest OS File Indexing

 To facilitate browsing and searching for guest OS files in backup, select the Enable guest file system indexing check box.
 This setting will provide, in particular, advanced search capabilities when viewing guest OS files and performing 1-Click file restore using Enterprise Manager web UI.
-If indexing is disabled, you will be able to use only quick search within selected restore point.
+If indexing is disabled, you will be able to use only quick search within the selected restore point.

 For proper Linux system indexing, Veeam Backup & Replication requires several utilities to be installed on the Linux machines: mlocate, gzip, and tar.
 If these utilities are not found, you will be prompted to deploy them to support index creation.

 To provide granular indexing options for individual machines:

 - In the Guest File System Indexing Options window, select a machine from the list and click Edit.